yugabyte/platform-go-client/docs/BackupRequestParams.md

 NewBackupRequestParamsWithDefaults instantiates a new BackupRequestParams object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAlterLoadBalancer

+`func (o *BackupRequestParams) GetAlterLoadBalancer() bool`

+GetAlterLoadBalancer returns the AlterLoadBalancer field if non-nil, zero value otherwise.

+### GetAlterLoadBalancerOk

+`func (o *BackupRequestParams) GetAlterLoadBalancerOk() (*bool, bool)`

+GetAlterLoadBalancerOk returns a tuple with the AlterLoadBalancer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAlterLoadBalancer

+`func (o *BackupRequestParams) SetAlterLoadBalancer(v bool)`

+SetAlterLoadBalancer sets AlterLoadBalancer field to given value.

+### HasAlterLoadBalancer

+`func (o *BackupRequestParams) HasAlterLoadBalancer() bool`

+HasAlterLoadBalancer returns a boolean if a field has been set.

 ### GetBackupType